 Our attorneys will help you challenge the DUI charges against you without forcing you to break the bank.
 Before beginning work on your case, you can meet with our staff in a free legal consultation to discuss your case, including details about fees and costs.
 We can work with you to provide you the legal services you need in a way that you are able to afford.

 Our team has the experience to successfully challenge DUI charges and the penalties and consequences that come along with those charges.
-Lloyd Long has previously worked as an Assistant District Attorney for the Philadelphia District Attorney’s Office and has extensive experience in criminal law.
+Lonny Fish has previously worked as an Assistant District Attorney for the Philadelphia District Attorney’s Office and has extensive experience in criminal law.
 Our office has taken on cases ranging from mild misdemeanors to severe felonies.
 We are more than prepared to help you fight your DUI charges.

 It can feel not only frightening to be charged with a DUI but also embarrassing.
 People are quick to judge, and the very mention of a DUI may draw the ire of friends and neighbors.
 However, you are not guilty until a judge or jury says so.
 In the meantime, you have important rights that must be protected.
 Our team will not only fight your charges and penalties, but we will work to protect your legal rights from overzealous prosecutors.